-This Instant Pot Salsa Verde Chicken can be made in the Instant Pot or the slow cooker – it's a one pot Mexican-inspired rice bowl.
+This Easy Salsa Verde Chicken can be made in the Instant Pot or slow cooker!
+Serve with rice for a flavourful and healthy dinner idea.

 Ingredients and substitutions